 Gardens are like washing up.
 If you do it after every meal, it's child's play.
 If you leave it till every saucepan has a crust tough enough to build an average ten-storey apartment block, it's easier just to buy new saucepans.

-If the honest answer is 'nil... but may get a few hours in before next Christmas' then you need to stick to plants that survive and even grow with little work from you.
+Maybe you need to stick to plants that survive and even grow with little work.

 But for long-flowering, drought, heat and rain resistance, it's hard to beat the salvias.